RockTomate/docs/docs/info/updates.md

 > Due to the changes in the project hierarchy, the current version of RockTomate must be removed before the new one could be imported.<br><br>
 > Your existing jobs will be unaffected.

+> You may notice that steps in your existing jobs will have a status of "Unknown".
+This is completely normal and will be gone after you run jobs at least once.

 ### Changes & Improvements

 #### Documentation